-Level: 10-11 Year 10 Credits

-UC/CSU Approval: Yes

-Prerequisite: An A average in Biology, or B average in Honors Biology as well as an A/A-average

-in Algebra 1 (if in a higher level math, cons ult your current science teacher).

-Recommendation of pre vious science teacher.
+Prerequisite: B average in Honors Biology as well as an A average in Algebra 1 (if in a higher level math, consult your current science teacher).
+Recommendation of previous science teacher.
+If coming from a different class, a challenge test is required.